Empire (1965 film): Legacy

-Warhol withdrew most of his film catalog (including Empire) from circulation in 1972.
+By 1972, Warhol withdrew most of his film catalog, including Empire, from circulation.
 Film historian Callie Angell observed that the inaccessibility of the film until some years after Warhol's death in 1987, along with the assumption that a film such as Empire must be unwatchable, gave Empire a life mainly as an idea about a film that expressed Warhol's outrageousness as an artist, with some accounts lengthening it to 10 or 24 hours.
-In 1988, the film began to be screened again as part of the cataloguing and restoration of Warhol's films undertaken by several institutions.
+In 1988, the film began to be screened again as part of the cataloging and restoration of Warhol's films undertaken by several institutions.
 In 1992, the original negative was rediscovered and used to make new prints of the film.

 Mechanical projectors capable of showing the film at 16 frames per second have become rarer since the 1970s, with most current machines capable of a minimum speed of 18 frames per second; when projected at this rate, the film is about seven hours and 10 minutes long.
-Empire is currently distributed by the Museum of Modern Art's Circulating Film and Video Library both in its full length and in a 46-minute edit.
+Empire is distributed by the Museum of Modern Art's Circulating Film and Video Library.